DependableSystemsLab/Trident/README.md

 Preparation
 -----------

-1. Configure the paths based on your environment in following files located in test folder
+1. Configure the paths based on your environment in `./test/config.py` file.

-    a) `prepare.py`

-    b) `getStoreMaskingRate.py`

-    c) `getLTCmp.py`

-    d) `getCmpLogicMasking.py`

-    e) `executeModel.py`

-2. Put the compiled LLVM IR file of the program in the `./test` and `./inst_count folder`.
+2. Put the compiled LLVM IR file of the program in the `./test` and `./inst_count folder` directories.
 The instructions should be indexed.
 For example, using instrument in LLFI.
 The file name should have following pattern `<program_name>-profile_linked.ll`

-3. Put the program input file (if any) in `./test` and `./inst_count` folder.
+3. Put the program input file (if any) in `./test` and `./inst_count` directories.

-4. Choose the LLVM IR instructions that are considered as the program output in `./test/getStoreMaskingRate.py` (line:299) ge
+4. Choose the LLVM IR instructions that are considered as the program output in `./test/getStoreMaskingRate.py` (line:297) ge

 5. Update the paths, indexed LLVM IR file name (<program_name>), input command (<program_input>) and output file name (<output_file>) if any in `./inst-count/run_sampling.sh` script according to the program being tested.